imyuvii/imyuvii-static/content/posts/how-get-first-job-freelancer-com.md

 draft: false
 categories: [freelancing]
 tags: [freelancer, php, web]
+description: "Getting first job is difficult.
+Actually 80% clients never give any chance to any newbie freelancer.
+So how you can get your first job?"
 ---
 Getting first job is difficult task for any newbie freelancer.
 After paying huge membership fees  and bidding on 30-50 jobs they hardly get any response from [client](/posts/best-quality-upwork-clients/).